 When aggregating Members' survey data, the percentage of audits inspected with findings generally is higher for Members that inspect relatively fewer audits annually than for those Members inspecting larger numbers of audits.
 Figure B.8 below illustrates these variations.
 The large majority of Members participating in the survey reported results from inspections of between 1 and 20 listed PIE audits.
 It is important to note that the inspection findings rates within each grouping below also varies considerably.
+Additionally, the composition of the groupings changes between years due to variability in Members' inspections activities and their participation in the annual survey.
+As a result, year-over-year trends for each group below are not necessarily indicative of trends for a consistent population.

-Figure B.8: Percentage of Listed PIE Audits Inspected with Findings by Size of Inspection Program
+Figure B.8:2014-2020 Percentage of Listed PIE Audits Inspected with Findings by Size of Inspection Program